 How is therapy initiated in secondary care?

-In the UK, pre-treatment screening and immediate post-initiation monitoring of physical and metabolic parameters related to BD-associated therapies is generally managed under mental health specialist mental health teams before transferal to general practitioners under Effective Shared Care Agreements (local agreements between specialist services and GPs).
-However, primary care physicians play a critical role in the early stages as well as ongoing management of Bd, particularly in cases of type 1 Bd (as in our patient perspective).
-Much of early-stage assessment reflects longer term monitoring but with increased frequency, until steady-state is achieved (usually 1-3 months).
+In the UK, pre-treatment screening and immediate post-initiation monitoring of physical and metabolic parameters related to bipolar disorder-associated therapies are generally managed under specialist mental health teams before transferal to general practitioners under Effective Shared Care Agreements (local agreements between specialist services and GPs).
+However, primary care physicians play a critical role in the early stages as well as ongoing management of bipolar disorder, particularly in cases of type 1 bipolar disorder (as in our patient perspective).
+Much of early-stage assessment reflects longer term monitoring but with increased frequency (see Table 1), until steady-state is achieved (usually up to 3 months).

 What do guidelines say about long-term monitoring requirements?

-Table 1 provides a collated summary of monitoring recommendations from UK18-20,27,28 and international3,15,29,30 guidelines.
-This broadly used the UK NICE guidelines as a starting point.
-Supplemental Table 1 includes details of how other guidelines differ from those cites in NICE, focusing on longer-term monitoring.
+Table 1 provides a collated summary of monitoring recommendations from UK24,28-31 and international3,16,32,33 guidelines.
+This uses the UK NICE guidelines as a starting point.
+Supplemental Table 1 includes details of how other guidelines differ from those cited in NICE, focusing on longer-term monitoring.
 For more detailed information, please refer to your appropriate national guidelines.

 Most recommendations for metabolic and physical health monitoring relate to commonly requested blood tests (U&E/eGFR, FBC, LFT, lipids, glucose/HbA1c) and clinical measurements (BP, BMI, waist circumference), along with some drug-specific tests such prolactin and TFT (Table 1).
-For those on antipsychotics and anticonvulsants, annual checks are recommended.
-For those on lithium therapy, 6-monthly monitoring is recommended, except serum lithium testing in those aged >65 years (3-monthly).
-For antidepressants, UK guidance suggests 3-monthly U&E assessment, though in our experience, this is rarely performed.
+For those on any antipsychotic and/or anticonvulsant, offer annual checks as described in Table 1.
+For those on lithium therapy, offer 6-monthly monitoring with additional 3 monthly serum lithium testing in those aged >65 years.
+For SSRIs, UK guidance for monitoring in people with depression suggests 3-monthly U&E assessment,31 though this was not included in the bipolar disorder section of the guidance and, in our experience, this is rarely performed in people with bipolar disorder.
+Ongoing monitoring is only required in those showing signs of, or at risk of, hyponatraemia such as the elderly.28

-Due to teratogenicity risks, women of childbearing potential on valproate should fulfil the requirements of the Pregnancy Prevention Programme and complete the Annual Risk Acknowledgement Form.19 Those who plan to/become pregnant should be referred urgently to a mental health specialist.
-Teratogencity is also a risk factor for carbamazepine, though to a lesser degree.31
+Refer any woman with bipolar disorder on medication who plans to become pregnant for pre-conception counselling by a specialist, preferably perinatal, mental health service.
+Refer those that become pregnant urgently to specialist, preferably perinatal mental health services, to discuss risk versus benefits of ongoing use of medication.
+Due to teratogenicity risks, ensure that any woman of childbearing potential that is taking valproate is aware of the requirements of the Pregnancy Prevention Programme and complete the Annual Risk Acknowledgement Form together with them.24 Teratogencity is also a risk factor for carbamazepine, though to a lesser degree.23

+…